Your Visit to England

 “What can the England of 1940 have in common with the England of 1840?
 But then, what have you in common with the child of five whose photograph your mother keeps on the mantelpiece?
 Nothing, except that you happen to be the same person.” .

-6: Shopping - Whether you want small independent shops or dependable quality chains, there is plenty of choice in the UK.
+8: Shopping - Whether you want small independent shops or dependable quality chains, there is plenty of choice in the UK.
 The chains tend to be found in shopping centers or malls while the most interesting small independent shops are often found in the older picturesque buildings in historic towns and cities.
 As of 2017, the top 3 shopping areas were voted: Cambridge, Westfield London and Knightsbridge London.

-7: Food and Drink - British food is varied and of good quality.
-The traditional dishes can have some odd names such as spotted dick, toad in the hole and bangers and mash or names that make more sense such as the Full English Breakfast, Roast meat dinners, sweet or savoury pies and puddings, afternoon tea and fish and chips.
-Fresh fruit and vegetables are plentiful and affordable, organic produce is readily available, there are over 700 named regional cheeses and more breweries per head of population than anywhere else in the world.
+9: Food and Drink - British food is varied and of good quality.
+The traditional dishes can have some odd names such as spotted dick, toad in the hole, and bangers and mash or names that make more sense such as the Full English Breakfast, Roast (meat) dinners, sweet or savoury pies and puddings, afternoon tea and fish and chips.
+Fresh fruit and vegetables are plentiful and affordable, and organic produce is readily available.
+There are over 700 named regional cheeses and more breweries per head of population than anywhere else in the world.
 Vegetarians will find restaurants that cater to them and vegetarian options are available in almost all restaurants.
 British chefs are world class, there are 174 Michelin starred restaurants.
 Britain is also home to the widest and best range of South Asian food outside South Asia, Camellia Punjabi, who introduced regional Indian cuisine to the UK, said that the best Indian food in the world is now served in London.
 British pubs are a cultural phenomenon all of their own and the best place to sample the array of beers and other drinks with friends, gin is undergoing something of a renaissance at the moment and all the kinds of whisky can provide a life-time of drinking variety all on their own.